-Scanning and Inspection Pty turns to PolyWorks® and analyzes the relationship between the doorframe and the car body in less than 1 hour.
+Scanning and Inspection Pty turns to PolyWorks® and analyzes the relationship between the door frame and the car body in less than 1 hour.

-Manufacturers know when something goes wrong and finding out why is often a much more involved process.
+Manufacturers know when something goes wrong but finding out why is often a much more involved process.
 The ensuing course of investigation consumes time, money, and resources.
 Even once the problem has finally been identified, making quantified adjustments is yet another stage en route to rectification.
 Sometimes the manufactured part is different from the designed part, or different to how it should be or has been in the past, but by how much, where, and in which direction?
 For a major Australian car manufacturer, identifying the cause of leakage on door assemblies was a priority.

 An automobile manufacturer recently experienced one of those unavoidable manufacturing scenarios.
 They encountered variations in the alignment of certain passenger cabin door seals that they produced and assembled.
 It was apparent that certain cars that had been manufactured during one specific facet of the car production were as expected, the doors and seals all lined up with the rest of the car body seamlessly.
 However, those coming off the production line at a later stage were experiencing water leaks during the testing stage.
-The first task concerned locating where the water was getting through, but the more involved analysis was with regards to the relationship between the doorframe and the car body.
+The first task concerned locating where the water was getting through, but the more involved analysis was with regards to the relationship between the door frame and the car body.
 Yet figuring out what was different to that of the vehicles that were not leaking, and determining by how much, where, and in which direction posed a set of challenges.

 If one batch of the automotive assemblies came out of production and experienced no leakage problems and others produced at a later stage were leaking, then they must somehow differ in their structure.
 How does the problematic door frame assembly differ from its ‘good car’ counterpart?
 In order to learn what changes need to be made during production, the customer needs to be able to quantify the discrepancy.
 The relationship and the variations between the ‘good’ and ‘bad’ door frame assemblies need to be evaluated.
-A detailed comparative analysis was acquired, and thanks to the latest in laser scanning technology and the PolyWorks suite, it was achieved within hours.
+A detailed comparative analysis was acquired, and thanks to the latest in laser scanning technology and the PolyWorks® software suite, it was achieved within hours.

 To quickly and efficiently capture the surface information, specialists at Scanning and Inspection used a laser scanner mounted on an articulated arm.
-The type of laser scanner utilized for this application was the ModelMaker Z70, a high quality scanner capable of digitizing a surface at a remarkable density of 0.05 mm x 0.05 mm, which is around 400 points per square millimeter.
+The type of laser scanner utilized for this application was the ModelMaker Z70, a high-quality scanner capable of digitizing a surface at a remarkable density of 0.05 mm x 0.05 mm, which is around 400 points per square millimeter.
 This results in a realistic, full, 3D digital representation of the part, a plethora of data just waiting to be transformed into useful information.
-The scanner gets its 3D reference from a portable CMM, in this instance a Platinum FaroArm, which measures to a repeatability ranging from ±0.0051 mm depending on its size.
+The scanner gets its 3D reference from a portable CMM, in this instance a Platinum FaroArm, which measures to a repeatability ranging from ±0.051 mm depending on its size.
 The FaroArm and MMZ70 Laser Scanner were wheeled into position onsite thanks to a heavy-duty tripod, hence the hardware could be conveniently set up adjacent to the car doors in question.
 Capturing the required surface data took only a few minutes per car.